edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 ## Start the API Gateway

-The API gateway is started by default in either the snap-based EdgeX deployment or the Docker-based EdgeX deployment using the Docker Compose files found at
+The API gateway is started by default in the Docker-based EdgeX deployment using the Docker Compose files found at
 <https://github.com/edgexfoundry/edgex-compose/>.